Videogamedunkey: Reputation

 Gene Park of The Washington Post described Gastrow as one of the most influential critics on YouTube, noting he has inspired a number of imitators, and called him the Lester Bangs of video games.
 Like Bangs, Park wrote, Gastrow is an industry outsider, has created modern vernacular, and is an advocate for consumers.
-Patrick Klepek, writing for Vice, said Gastrow is one of the few YouTubers he subscribes to, calling him "a video editing maestro whose ability to make you laugh and understand why a game's interesting at the same time is unmatched.
+Patrick Klepek, writing for Vice, said Gastrow is one of the few YouTubers to whom he subscribes, calling him "a video editing maestro whose ability to make you laugh and understand why a game's interesting at the same time is unmatched.
 Even my wife, who barely plays games, loves Dunkey."
 Gastrow's ban from League of Legends for verbal abuse divided his followers; some defended him while others expressed surprise he considered insulting other players acceptable.

 Personal life

 Gastrow was born on January 30, 1991.
 He has lived in Milwaukee and Madison, Wisconsin.
 Gastrow's mother is a second grade teacher.
 In September 2019, Gastrow married fellow YouTuber Leah Bee.
+In July 2023, Gastrow and Leah announced they were expecting their first child, a girl, who was born in October.

-It is a common misconception and a running gag on the channel that Gastrow is black, which Bee attributes to his voice and the fact that he rarely shows his face in videos.
+It is a common misconception and a running gag on the channel that Gastrow is black, which Leah attributes to his voice and the fact that he rarely shows his face in videos.